Introduction to Paul Erdős: The Mathematical Nomad

 Legacy

 Erdős died in 1996 at 83, collapsing mid-conference—a fitting end for a man who lived for math.
-His legacy lives on in theorems, collaborations, and the Erdős Number Project, celebrating his belief that “the purpose of life is to prove and conjecture.”
+His legacy lives on in theorems, collaborations, and the Erdős Number Project, celebrating his belief all around the world.

 He is also the subject of George Csicsery’s biographical documentary film N is a Number: A Portrait of Paul Erdős, made while he was still alive.